 - Step 4: Project Plan and Get Building

 Tired of seeing other companies use augmented reality for training?
 Ready to see your organization reap the rewards, but not sure where to start?
 We’ve got you covered.

-In this article, we will review what augmented reality training is and how you can develop a training program for your company.
+In this article, we will review what augmented reality training is and how you can use AR in learning and development for your company.

 What is Augmented Reality Training?

 Augmented Reality (AR) adds interactive, digital elements to a live, real-world environment through a phone, tablet, or headset.
 You can use your device to manipulate the computer-generated objects in a 3D space, seeing everything as if it were in front of you, and more because you can see inside objects or manipulate the object size.

 This immersive technology can provide ‘virtual’ hands-on training for deeper objective understanding and allow employees to sharpen the skills needed for the job.